slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The most difficult is the decision to act, the rest is just tenacity."
 -- Andrea Earhart*

+> *"Did you know you can't steer a boat that isn't moving?
+Just like a life."
+-- Paul Lutus*

+> *"Go and do the things you can’t.
+That is how you get to do them."
+-- Pablo Picasso*

+### On timing

 > *"About 99% of the time, the right time is right now."
 -- Kevin Kelly*

-### Why people procrastinate?
+> *"Hesitation is always easy, rarely useful."
+-- Prof. Quirrel*

+> *"The best thing you can do is the right thing, the second best thing is the wrong thing, and the worst thing you can do is nothing."
+-- Winston Churchill*

+> *"A good plan, violently executed now, is better than a perfect plan next week."
+-- General George Patton*

+### On procrastination

 > *"The more something threatens your identity, the more you will avoid it."
--- Manson’s Law of Avoidance*
+-- Mark Manson*

-- [Perfectionism](chapter_1_self.md#on-perfectionism).
-You fear releasing something unimportant, so you don’t release anything at all.
+We fear releasing something unimportant, so you don’t release anything at all.
+Inadequacy of results makes us realize that we are not as good as we think we are and creates anxiety.
-- Anxiety.
 We distract ourselves because we are not willing to face up with what bothers us.
 We procrastinate in order to remove that anxiety.
-- No hope.
 When hope disappears, so does action.

-> *"One of the counterintuitive things that I've learned is that procrastination is often a side-effect of perfectionism."
--- bane_HN*

-> *"Go and do the things you can’t.
-That is how you get to do them."
--- Pablo Picasso*

-> *"If opportunity doesn't knock, build a door."
--- Milton Berle*

-### How to defeat procrastination?
+How to defeat procrastination?

+Hints:

+- What gets measured gets done.
-Don't wait for the perfect occasion, a good occasion is a safer bet.
-You will languish if you stop for a long time.
-Paralysis is worse than bad timing.
+- Don't wait for the perfect occasion, a good occasion is a safer bet.
+You will languish if you stop for a long time and paralysis is worse than bad timing.
  At some point, the pain of not doing it becomes greater than the pain of doing it.
 Pressed by circumstances, we feel unusually energized and focused (the panic monster).
-What gets measured gets done.

-> *"The best thing you can do is the right thing, the second best thing is the wrong thing, and the worst thing you can do is nothing."
--- Winston Churchill*

-> *"Did you know you can't steer a boat that isn't moving?
-Just like a life."
--- Paul Lutus*

-HOWEVER, never mistake action for motion.
+- However, never mistake action for motion.
 You must think like a man of action, and act like a man of thought.
 So make a plan.
 Any plan will do.

-> *"A good plan, violently executed now, is better than a perfect plan next week."
+> *"One of the counterintuitive things that I've learned is that procrastination is often a side-effect of perfectionism."
--- General George Patton*
+-- HN_bane*

-> *"No one ever wrote a plan to be fat, lazy or stupid.
-That’s what happens when you don’t have a plan."
+> *"If opportunity doesn't knock, build a door."
--- Larry Winget*
+-- Milton Berle*